-It analyzed data on subscribers’ use of its website and app to identify readers’ preferences and determine which content would be most engaging and relevant for several different audiences.
+It analyzed data on subscribers’ use of its website and app to identify readers preferences.
+This determined which content would be most engaging and relevant for several different audiences.

-Each audience reflected people who’d likely be interested in one of The Economist’s sections, which include careers, doing good, economics, finance, politics, social justice and technology.
+Each audience reflected people who’d likely be interested in.
+This included careers, economics, finance, politics, social justice and technology.